pennyfx/clarifai-reseller/README.md

   - docker and docker-compose
   - 21.co software, and initialized wallet

-Checkout the docker compose file.
+Checkout the docker compose file to see how it works.

 ## Setup